{ "expirationDate": "2026-05-31T00:00:00.000Z", "publishDate": "2026-05-04T12:00:00.000Z" }

 Next steps

-If CAF leadership adopts this: pilot launch authorization is issued with final evaluation criteria appended; CAF and the platform vendor execute pilot operating agreements; the pilot operates over approximately three months with monthly governance check-ins; post-pilot evaluation runs for approximately one month; the post-pilot decision is taken on the basis of accumulated evidence.
+If CAF leadership adopts this: pilot launch authorization is issued with final evaluation criteria appended; CAF, the peer trust authority, and the platform vendor execute pilot operating agreements; the pilot operates over approximately three months with monthly governance check-ins; post-pilot evaluation runs for approximately one month; the post-pilot decision is taken on the basis of accumulated evidence.

 If CAF leadership declines: the pilot does not proceed under CAF governance.
 CAF retains the option to revisit the question at a future date should the strategic context evolve β€” with the recognition that the strategic context is most likely to evolve in directions that make later defense harder, not easier.